Hogwarts, 12 Months Later

 “Avada Kedavra terminates the life of the victim.
 But it also has the unique effect of reliably creating a Death Burst, which suggests that this effect is intentional.
 Thus, given the sheer redundancy of a spell solely designed to kill people, this suggests that the creation of the Death Burst is its primary purpose.”

 “Correct, more or less.
 Avada Kedavra, stemming from the Hebrew ‘אברא כדברא’, which roughly translates as ‘What I say shall be’.
 Which in turn is a derivation of the ancient Latin phrase of power, ‘Et quod dicitur erit quod’.
 It is a Transfiguration spell, of sorts.
 It transmutes the victim’s Life into a different Form, free of any earthly binding.
-Pure Life is powerful stuff and can be made to do powerful things, if harnessed correctly.
+Pure Life is powerful stuff and can be made to do powerful things if harnessed correctly.
 However it is very unstable without a physical binding and typically lasts no longer than the span of a few moments before dissipating, lost to the Beyond.

 “This is why only fools use Avada Kedavra in combat.
 It is akin to bringing a butcher knife to a sword fight.
 Crude, and effective in a pinch, but ultimately lacking.
 Yet, it was the first thing that came to mind, simply by virtue of the fact that it is called the ‘Killing Curse’.
 Now, class, knowing this, can you tell the most important lesson of Battle Magic?”

 “Know that with which you deal.
 I was able to subdue and manipulate one of the more powerful witches of this year, and I expended no more than a thought.
-I would ask if anyone knows the nature of the spell I used for this purpose, but I do not make a habit of questions of which I already know the answer.
+I would ask if anyone knows the nature of the spell I used for this purpose, but I do not make a habit of questions to which I already know the answer.
 And that, children, is the point.
 You do not know what I am capable of.
 If any of you were to attempt any sort of attack on me, you would be eviscerated before you even had a chance to blink.

 “I say this not to brag.
 I say this because all spells have their counter.
 In fact, there is ample evidence in Magical Theory to suggest that the more powerful and complex the spell, the more trivial the counter.
 The Touch of Truth, the most perfect means of mind control that Wizardkind has devised, is dismissed by a mere syllable.
 You can see now why those with great power rarely deign to share their secrets.
 The world would be a very different place if ‘Egeustimentis Ba’ were not common knowledge.